anthonysharpy/sandbank/README.md

 Are you using Sandbank in your project?
-If so, and if your project has an icon, let me know and I'll advertise your project here! 😃
+If so, let me know and I'll advertise your project here! 😃

 # Sandbank